-20 Vitamin B7 Foods for a Balanced Diet
+23 Vitamin B7 Foods for a Balanced Diet in 2023

 What Is Vitamin B7?

-Biotin or vitamin B7 is also known as coenzyme R, vitamin B8, and vitamin H. It is a coenzyme which has an important role in the metabolism of glucose, fatty acids, and amino acids.
+Biotin, or vitamin B7, is also known as coenzyme R, vitamin B8, and vitamin H. It is a coenzyme that has a vital role in the metabolism of glucose, fatty acids, and amino acids.
 Coenzymes are compounds that help enzymes trigger or speed up biological reactions.
 Therefore, many systems in our body depend on this vitamin.

 Vitamin B7 Benefits